skurochkin/cp/README.md

 ### Description
-This a test project with Cypress.
-The repo contains only one positive test, which search for the given parameters and asserting the result.
-The project is written in TypeScript and using modular approach.
+This is a test project with Cypress.
+The repo contains only one positive test, which searches for the given parameters and asserts the result.
+The project is written in TypeScript and uses a modular approach.

 ### Project setup

-- Make sure you have right node version installed `nvm use`
+- Make sure you have the right node version installed `nvm use`
 - Install dependencies `npm i`

 ### Running tests on your local environment

 - Run cypress in open mode `npm  run cy:open`
-- Run cypress in headles mode `npm run cy:run`
+- Run cypress in headless mode `npm run cy:run`

 ![Alt text](/assets/cypress.png "Cypress test")